ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/planners_plugins/smac/smac_hybrid/configuring_smac_hybrid.md

 Type: `bool` Default: `true`

-:   If true, does simple and fast smoothing post-processing to the path from search
+:   If `true`, does simple and fast smoothing post-processing to the path from search

 ### **`<name>.smoother.max_iterations`**